 DESIGN OF SUB - ACUTE TOXICITY STUDY

 Based on the results of the LC50 doses of DEHP, DBP and DEP were selected for the regular sub-acute toxicity of 30 days.
-Doses which comprised of 1/25th of LC50 values (0.3 mg/L,0.15 mg/L, 0.25 mg/L) for DEHP, DBP and DEP were selected, following the procedure of Poopal et al., 2017 and Paget (1970).
+Doses which comprised of 1/25th of LC50 values (0.3 mg/L,0.15 mg/L, 0.25 mg/L) for DEHP, DBP and DEP, respectively, were selected, following the procedures of Poopal et al., 2017 and Paget (1970).

-In the present investigation, Labeo rohita of uniform body weight and age group were used for assessing the sub-acute toxicity.
+In the present investigation, Labeo rohita of uniform body weight and age group were used for assessing effects of 30-day aqueous exposure.
 The animals were categorized into five groups A, B, C, D and E with each group comprising of six animals as suggested by Muller and Kley (1982).
 The doses were selected based on Mackay and Elliott (1992); Brown (1980).

 The control animals in group A were untreated and group B animals were treated with acetone which is used as vehicle which served as positive control.
 Group C, D and E were treated with 1/25th of LC50 values (0.012 mg/L, 0.006 mg/L, 0.01 mg/L) of DEHP, DBP and DEP respectively.
-Toxicants dosage level was maintained with care in order to calculate the fluctuations in body weight, behavioral changes and feed consumption in experimental animals.
+Toxicants dosage level was maintained with care in order to calculate the fluctuations in body weight, behavioral changes and food consumption in experimental animals.
 Sub-acute toxicity study was carried out for duration of 30 days as suggested by (Plaa, 1982; Paget, 1970).

 EFFECT OF SUB – ACUTE DOSAGE OF DEHP (0.012 mg/L), DBP (0.006 mg/L) AND DEP (0.010 mg/L) ON BODY WEIGHT CHANGES

 In sub-acute toxicity the animals were grouped as A, B, C, D, and E. Group A served as control, Group B was treated with Acetone which served as positive control, Group C, D and E were treated with 0.012 mg L-1 of DEHP, 0.006 mg L-1 of DBP and 0.010 mg L-1 of DEP.
-The animals were weighed every week from the beginning of experiment to a period of 30 days.
-The mean and S. D, of body weight at 30th day of treatment was calculated from the data obtained.
+The animals were weighed every week from the beginning of experiment to 30 days.
+The mean and sample standard deviation (n-1) of body weight at day 30 was calculated from the data obtained.

 COLLECTION OF BLOOD FOR SERUM BIOCHEMICAL PARAMETERS

-Blood was drawn from fish using plastic disposable syringe, fitted with 26 gauge needle, which was already moisture with heparin.
+Blood was drawn from fish using plastic disposable syringes, fitted with 26 gauge needle, which was already contained heparin to prevent clogging.
 The blood samples were centrifuged at 10,000 rpm for 15 min and the plasma was separated for serum biochemical assays.

 SERUM BIOCHEMICAL ANALYSIS